 Glen Allen is a somewhat small town located in the state of Virginia.
 With a population of 15,495 people and ten constituent neighborhoods, Glen Allen is the 55th largest community in Virginia.

-Glen Allen is a decidedly white-collar town, with fully 86.90% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glen Allen is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Glen Allen who work in office and administrative support (17.59%), management occupations (11.77%), and sales jobs (10.90%).
+Glen Allen is a decidedly white-collar town, with fully 88.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glen Allen is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glen Allen who work in management occupations (13.35%), office and administrative support (12.53%), and sales jobs (12.28%).

 Also of interest is that Glen Allen has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Glen Allen in 2010 was $31,844, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,376 for a family of four.
+The per capita income in Glen Allen in 2018 was $39,800, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $159,200 for a family of four.
 However, Glen Allen contains both very wealthy and poor people as well.

 The most common language spoken in Glen Allen is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.